What requirements does my import product have to meet?

 Product safety

 There is a European directive (2001/95/EC) for general product safety.
-This directive applies to all products that are brought into the European market.
+This directive applies to all non-food products that are brought into the European market.
+On 13 December 2024, the EU Product safety regulation (2023/988) will come into force.
+This will replace the general product safety directive.

 In addition to the general product safety requirements, certain products and product groups are subject to European directives with specific product requirements.
 For example, there are specific requirements for foodstuffs, chemical products, and many technical products.